 Of course, hindsight is easy and foresight is hard, especially when you are up to your neck in alligators with daily fights.
 But isn't there a facilities committee, buffered from those daily fights, trying to anticipate future needs?
 Dr. Stone's letter makes no mention of it.
 Has Enterprise City (and REACH and other programs) not been part of its deliberations?
 Are current events moving too fast for the planning committees the RISD has in place?
 I don't know the answers, but the brouhaha this Pre-K vs Enterprise City triggered suggests a disappointing answer to those questions.

 Unfortunately, Pre-K vs Enterprise City is small potatoes compared to the much bigger potential crises lying in wait for RISD.
 It's easy to see that some day an epidemic outbreak will lead to a lot of I-told-you-so hindsight.
-It could be today's coronavirus. or it could be the next coronavirus, SARS, MERS, or influenza variant.
-But that it'll be something is easy to predict (unless maybe you're the President, who was shocked to learn how many people die of the flu each year: "I never heard those numbers.
+It could be today's coronavirus or it could be the next coronavirus, SARS, MERS, or influenza variant.
+But that it'll be something is easy to predict (unless maybe you're President Trump, who was shocked to learn how many people die of the flu each year: "I never heard those numbers.
 I would've been shocked.
 I would've said, 'Does anybody die from the flu?
 I didn't know people died from the flu.'").